Mvskywert345/Tic-Tac-Toe/README.md

-I created this project in my first year of college
+I created this project in my first year of college, you should also try it for fun